Tips for New Families Moving to Brisbane

 Join a playgroup

-A great way to make connections with others in your local community is by joining a playgroup.
+A great way to make connections with others in your local community is by joining a local Brisbane playgroup.
 If you have kids aged 0-5 years, it can be a great way for them to make loads of new friends and enjoy the stimulation of learning through play.
 To search for a local playgroup, you can visit playgroupqueensland.com.au, and for more details about playgroups seeking new members, click here.

 Find other groups, classes and activities

-There is a free Kids Club at South Bank that runs cool activities during the week and is a great place to meet new people and have fun with your kids.
 There are also lots of classes and activities for kids run through organisations such as the YMCA and PCYC, and so many more listed and reviewed on the Brisbane Kids website!
 Brisbane City Council, Logan City Council and Moreton Bay Regional Council all run regular events for families too, so keep an eye out for free local activities hosted by your council.

 Head to your local library